What is Time of Use?

 Check your electric distribution company’s website or call their customer service phone number to determine if they have a time of use program.

 Through Act 129 legislation, large electric distribution companies (EDCs) must offer time of use programs.
 Additionally, suppliers may also offer these programs.
+Time of use rates, times, and eligibility criteria vary and should be confirmed with each EDC or supplier.

 If you have questions about other cost saving programs or switching electricity suppliers, refer to our FAQ.